abitdodgy/blog/_posts/2016-03-18-a-guide-to-using-activerecords-enumerated-type.md

 ---
 layout: post
-title: The Dummies Guide to Using Enums in Rails
+title: A Guide to Using ActiveRecord's Enumerated Type
 ---

 I've used ActiveRecord's built in enumerated type a lot since it was introduced in Rails 4.1.
 Although it's getting a facelift in Rails 5, there are still plenty of gotchas to look out for.